 Welcome to a different take on cooking.
 I am Jeff Zeanah, the founder, and creator of Zous Chef.
 After a 30+ year career in analytics consulting and teaching and simultaneously having a passion for all things related to cooking, this is an effort to combine these two efforts.

 As the son of a home economics teacher, I had the opportunity to serve as an apprentice in the writing of her guide to cooking, If you Want to separate some Eggs.
 In the field of analytics, I developed and taught two popular courses through the SAS Institute’s Business Knowledge Series program: Explaining Analytics to Decision Makers and Exploratory Analysis for Large and Complex Problems along with a blog about analytics.
 My consulting work involved nutrition, electric transformers, fraud detection, marketing, and even stars.
 I am now very pleased to be able to apply those same processes to the issues of cooking.
 My goal is to use analytics to develop a deeper understanding.
 Hence the tag #DataDrivenChef.
 In an interview with the Why I Network, I go into greater depth into my background and my desires for this site.

-The advent of social media and the internet, combined with continued production of fine cookbooks, gives a cook an unprecedented amount of data.
+The advent of social media and the internet, combined with the continued production of fine cookbooks, gives a cook an unprecedented amount of data.
 This presents a situation that was faced many times in my consulting career.
 Consumers of this data think, “Wow this is great.
 I have so much information.”
 The reality is something different.
 Yes, there is a lot of data, but to get information requires work; requires patience; requires asking good questions.
 In short, it requires analytics and the tools of analytics.